Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "No need to hurry.
-No need to sparkle.
-No need to be anybody but oneself." - **Henry Ward Beecher**
+   "Life is 10% what happens to you and 90% how you react to it. " - **Arnold Schwarzenegger**
 </marquee>

 ---